MathieuFortune/mathieufortune.github.io/_posts/2023-11-13-designprocess-2023.md

 {% include lazy-image.html src="/images/illustration-design-process-cover.png" alt="Illustration of the full diamond process" caption="" figClass="" %}

 In this piece, I share my UX design process, a refined approach shaped by extensive experience and collaboration.
-My journey transforms user needs into effective design solutions, adaptable to the unique demands of each project, and drives measurable business outcomes.
+My process transforms user needs into effective design solutions, adaptable to the unique demands of each project, and drives measurable business outcomes.

-Typically, this journey begins when a Product Manager (PM) or someone from leadership brings a potential user issue or opportunity to my attention.
+Typically, this process begins when a Product Manager (PM) or someone from leadership brings a potential user issue or opportunity to my attention.
 These insights provide the foundation from which we build our design strategies.

 They could come from:
 - Close interactions with users by internal team members